Peanut butter: History

 The earliest references to peanut butter can be traced to Aztec and Inca civilizations, who ground roasted peanuts into a paste.
-The Bainbridge Post-Searchlight reports that 16th-century Aztecs used peanut paste for aching gums.
+There are reports that 16th century Aztecs used peanut paste for aching gums.

-Several people can be credited with the invention of modern peanut butter and the processes involved in making it.
+Several people can be credited with the invention of modern peanut butter production processes.
 The U.S. National Peanut Board credits three modern inventors with the earliest patents related to the production of modern peanut butter.
 Marcellus Gilmore Edson of Montreal, Quebec, Canada, obtained the first patent for a method of producing peanut butter from roasted peanuts using heated surfaces in 1884.
 Edson's cooled product had "a consistency like that of butter, lard, or ointment" according to his patent application which described a process of milling roasted peanuts until the peanuts reached "a fluid or semi-fluid state".
 He mixed sugar into the paste to harden its consistency.

 A businessman from St. Louis named George Bayle produced and sold peanut butter in the form of a snack food in 1894.
 By 1917, American consumers used peanut products during periods of meat rationing, with government promotions of "meatless Mondays" when peanut butter was a favored choice.

 John Harvey Kellogg, known for his line of prepared breakfast cereals, was an advocate of using plant foods as a healthier dietary choice than meat.
 He was issued a patent for a "Process of Producing Alimentary Products" on May 24, 1898, and used peanuts, although he boiled the peanuts rather than roasting them.
 Kellogg's Western Health Reform Institute served peanut butter to patients because they needed a food that contained a large amount of protein that could be eaten without chewing.
 At first, peanut butter was a food for wealthy people, as it became popular initially as a product served at expensive health care institutes.